 What’s in the smoked butterscotch latte?

-Our Starbucks copycat smoked butterscotch latte contains just four simple ingredients.
+Our Starbucks copycat latte recipe contains just four simple ingredients.

-- Homemade smoked butterscotch sauce to give a slightly smoky-sweet flavor
+- Homemade butterscotch sauce to give a slightly smoky-sweet flavor

 - Coffee for a caffeine boost and additional flavor

 - Heavy whipping cream for creaminess (use milk or half-and-half for a lower fat version)

 - Molasses to darken the color and add additional flavor

 Let’s start by making the butterscotch sauce.
 Measure out unsalted butter, dark brown sugar, heavy whipping cream, and several drops of liquid smoke.

 Melt the butter in a saucepan, then whisk in the brown sugar until dissolved.
 Bring the mixture to a boil, then whisk in the cream and cook for 7 minutes.
 Pour into a glass jar or jug to cool, then add 15-20 drops of liquid smoke to give it a mild smoky flavor.

 Pour the cream into a glass bottle and shake it vigorously for about a minute, until it’s quite frothy and about doubled in volume.
 Microwave it for about 20 seconds to warm it.